ucsd-ml-arts/generative-text-parker/README.md

 ## Acknowledgements:

-The entire process of generating and finetuning GPT-2 was made *simple* by the help of Max Woolf's ([@minimaxir](https://github.com/minimaxir)) [*GPT-2-simple*](https://github.com/minimaxir/gpt-2-simple) package.  https://github.com/minimaxir/gpt-2-simple
+This project was originally created as a student in [ECE 188: Machine Learning for the Arts](https://roberttwomey.github.io/ucsd-ml-art/) at UC San Diego with the support and tutelage of **Dr. Robert Twomey**.  https://roberttwomey.github.io/ucsd-ml-art/

-This project was originally created as a student in [ECE 188: Machine Learning for the Arts](https://roberttwomey.github.io/ucsd-ml-art/) at UC San Diego with the support and tutelage of Dr. Robert Twomey.  https://roberttwomey.github.io/ucsd-ml-art/
+The entire process of generating and finetuning GPT-2 was made *simple* by the help of **\Max Woolf**'s ([@minimaxir](https://github.com/minimaxir)) [*GPT-2-simple*](https://github.com/minimaxir/gpt-2-simple) package.  https://github.com/minimaxir/gpt-2-simple